Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Design of the Digital Twin

 \subsubsection{AI Engine Module}

-The AI engine provides powerful support for the intelligent control and accurate state monitoring of digital-twin batteries.
-Compared with conventional model-based approaches, AI offers more efficient and autonomous learning capabilities, enabling knowledge transfer and improved generalization.
-In our digital twin framework design, NVIDIA PhysicsNeMo serves as the foundation of the AI engine, enabling the battery digital twin to deliver real-time intelligent estimation, prediction and management while preserving physical consistency and interpretability.
+The AI engine supports Tier 4 (Prescriptive) and Tier 5 (Autonomous) by providing intelligent optimization and adaptive control capabilities for the battery digital twin.
+As illustrated in \autoref{fig:DTframework}, it represents the intelligence core of the overall system within the Machine Learning Platform, where advanced AI methods complement physics-based modeling.
+In our digital twin system design, NVIDIA PhysicsNeMo serves as the foundation of the AI engine, enabling the battery digital twin to deliver real-time intelligent estimation, prediction and management while preserving physical consistency and interpretability.
 PhysicsNeMo follows a PIML paradigm that incorporates governing principles such as charge conservation, electrochemical kinetics, and thermodynamic constraints are embedded directly into neural architectures and training objectives, ensuring both estimations and predictions remain physically plausible and trustworthy rather than purely data-driven.
 PhysicsNeMo implements neural PDE solvers to accelerate electrochemical and thermal dynamics by several orders of magnitude compared to classical finite-element methods.
 Meanwhile, transformer-based or other sequence-learning models capture long-term dependencies that characterize degradation trajectories.
 Together, these methods provide robust forecasts of voltage response, temperature evolution, SOH, RUL, and associated uncertainty at battery cell, module, and pack levels.

 Building on its predictive accuracy, the AI engine also supports prescriptive analytics by turning predictions into concrete operating strategies.
 For example, reinforcement learning with experience replay utilizes past driving or charging information to gradually improve the charging strategy, and thermal management is scheduled as batteries age.
 Transfer learning accelerates the roll-out of new systems by reusing models trained on similar fleets, reducing the necessity of model retraining.
 In addition, AI-driven multi-objective optimization methods are applied to generate clear trade-off curves that show, for example, how increasing the charging rate may reduce efficiency or raise cell temperature.
 This information gives operators and upper-level controllers practical choices, facilitating them to select strategies that well-fit their performance and safety requirements under varying conditions.